 Since there have been some comments on Coverdale’s vocal performances, The Darkness frontman Justin Hawkins has addressed the issue on his YouTube channel Justin Hawkins Rides Again.

-Experienced vocalist, Hawkins has also discussed recent Bon Jovi performances, addressing the online criticism.
-You can check that out here.
+As an experienced vocalist, Hawkins has also discussed recent Bon Jovi performances, addressing the online criticism.

 While talking about Coverdale, The Darkness frontman explained (transcript via Blabbermouth):